-(f) OCCUPANCY VIOLATIONS.
-Whenever any structure is being used contrary to the provisions of this Code, the Building Official may order such use discontinued and the structure, or portion thereof, vacated by notice served on any person causing such use to be continued.
-Such person shall discontinue the use within 10 days after receipt of such notice or make the structure, or portion thereof, comply with the requirements of this Code; provided, however, that in the event of an unsafe building Section UBC 203 shall apply.
+- (f) OCCUPANCY VIOLATIONS.
+Whenever any building or structure or equipment therein regulated by this Code is being used contrary to the provisions of this Code, the Building Official may order such use discontinued and the structure, or portion thereof, vacated by notice served on any person causing such use to be continued.
+Such person shall discontinue the use within the time prescribed by the Building Official after receipt of such notice or make the structure, or portion thereof, comply with the requirements of this Code; provided, however, that in the event of an unsafe building Section 203 in the Uniform Building Code shall apply. - (g) POWER OF CITATION.
+Pursuant to the authority vested in the Board of Supervisors of the County of Ventura by California Penal Code section 836.5, the Building Official of the Division of Building and Safety and certain of his authorized subordinates as hereinafter provided shall have the power of arrest without warrant whenever they have reasonable cause to believe that the person to be arrested has committed in their presence a misdemeanor, misdemeanor/infraction, or infraction, consisting of a violation of the provisions of this Code or any other ordinance or statute which the building official has a duty to enforce.